-- 1. The Human Tissue Authority (HTA) is the regulator for human organs, tissues and cells.
+- The Human Tissue Authority (HTA) is the regulator for human organs, tissues and cells.
 The HTA was established by the Human Tissue Act 2004 (HT Act) in 2005, following the discovery of establishments removing and retaining human organs and tissue without consent.
 The HT Act addressed this issue and brought together other existing laws that related to human tissue and organs. - 2.
 The HT Act applies to the removal, storage and use of human organs and tissue for scheduled purposes in England, Wales and Northern Ireland, with the exception of the provisions relating to the use of DNA, which also apply to Scotland. - 3.
-Under section 14(3) of the HT Act, the HT Act and the guidance given in the Codes of Practice do not apply to bodies or relevant material where: - d) the person died before the HT Act came into force on 1 September 2006; and - e) at least 100 years have elapsed since the date of the person's death. - 4.
+Under section 14(3) of the HT Act, the HT Act and the guidance given in the Codes of Practice do not apply to bodies or relevant material where: - a) the person died before the HT Act came into force on 1 September 2006; and - b) at least 100 years have elapsed since the date of the person's death. - 4.
 The Human Tissue Act 2004 (Persons who Lack Capacity to Consent and Transplants) Regulations 2006 (the Regulations) lay down the responsibilities of the HTA in relation to the donation of transplantable material from living donors, including those who lack capacity to consent. - 5.
-The HTA is the Competent Authority in the UK for the implementation of the European Union Tissue and Cells Directive 2004/23/EC (EUTCD).
-The EUTCD sets standards of quality and safety for the donation, procurement, testing, processing, preservation, storage and distribution of human tissues and cells. - 6.
-The requirements of the EUTCD are transposed into UK law via the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations).
-With the exception of Code A: Guiding principles and the fundamental principle of consent, the Codes of Practice do not provide guidance on complying with the requirements of the EUTCD.
-Establishments licensed under the Q&S Regulations should refer to the HTA's Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment. - 7.
-The HTA is the Competent Authority in the UK for the implementation of the European Union Organ Donation Directive 2010/53/EU (EUODD), which sets quality and safety standards for organ donation and transplantation.
-The requirements set out by the EUODD have been transposed into UK law through The Quality and Safety of Organs Intended for Transplantation Regulations 2012 (the Q&S (Organs) Regulations) and The Quality and Safety of Organs Intended for Transplantation (Amendment) Regulations 2014.
-With the exception of Code A: Guiding principles and the fundamental principle of consent, the Codes of Practice do not provide guidance on complying with the requirements of the EUODD.
-Establishments licensed under the Q&S (Organs) Regulations should refer to the HTA's The Quality and Safety of Organs Intended for Transplantation: a documentary framework.
+The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations), as amended, implemented into UK law the European Union Tissue and Cells Directive 2004/23/EC (EUTCD).
+The Q&S Regulations set out the standards of quality and safety for the donation, procurement, testing, processing, preservation, storage and distribution of human tissues and cells for human application.
+In their amended form following UK's exit from the European Union, the Q&S Regulations modify the requirements of the EUTCD as applied to Great Britain to reflect the departure from the EU, but the same standards continue to apply.
+Those modifications do not apply to Northern Ireland where the HTA remains the Competent Authority for the purposes of the EUTCD. - 6.
+Establishments licensed under the Q&S Regulations should refer to the HTA's Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment and the requirements set out in Codes A and G.